BaseXdb/basex/etc/readme.txt

  database command as argument.
 The method returns the result or throws an exception with the received error message.

- Some bindings offer a faster execute() method, which will write the result to a specified output stream.
+ To speedup execution, an output stream can be specified by some bindings; this way, all results will be directred to that output stream.

- The query() method creates an iterator for the specified query.
-The resulting items will be returned via the more() and next() methods.
+ The query() method creates a query object.
+Variables can be bound to that object, and the result can either be requested by execute(), or by the more() and next() methods.
 If an error occurs, an exception will be thrown.

- Last but not least, some bindings offer the create() method as an efficient solution to create new database instances.
+ Next, some bindings contain the create() and add() method to create new database instances or add documents to existing databases.

  Most bindings are accompanied by some example files, demonstrating how database commands can be executed and how the query iterator can be used.